openstack-k8s-operators/edpm-ansible/roles/edpm_cleanup/README.md

 **How it works:**
 1. Queries all containers with `managed_by=edpm_ansible` label
 2. Compares against containers tracked in state file
+3. Excludes containers listed in `edpm_cleanup_excluded_containers`
-3. Removes any containers not found in state file
+4. Removes any containers not found in state file
-4. Logs the list of orphaned containers before removal
+5. Logs the list of orphaned containers before removal

+**Excluded Containers:**
+Some containers (like nova_compute) use `edpm_container_manage` which adds the `managed_by=edpm_ansible` label but doesn't track containers in the state file.
+These are excluded by default via `edpm_cleanup_excluded_containers` to prevent accidental removal.

 **Use Cases:**
 - Cleaning up after failed migrations